-The NCERT Solutions for Class 11 Biology Chapter 9 Biomolecules explore complex biological compounds.
+The NCERT Solutions for Class 11 Biology Chapter 9 - Biomolecules explore complex biological compounds.
 It includes compounds such as carbohydrates, proteins, lipids, and nucleic acids.
 Biomolecules play an important role in various processes such as growth, development, and metabolism.
-With the help of the solutions, students can strengthen their understanding.
-They can also identify the weak areas and work on them.
+With the help of the solutions, students can strengthen their understanding and identify the weak areas and work on them.
 The NCERT Solutions build a solid foundation in the subject of biology.

 Also Read,

 The detailed solved explanations of all the questions given in the textbook are given below.
-Each question is answered step by step to improve understanding and clarity.
-Studying through the Class 11 Biology Chapter 9 question answers allows students to understand the structure clearly.
+Each question is answered step by step and follows the NCERT guidelines closely.
+Studying through the Class 11 Biology Chapter 9 - Biomolecules question answer allows students to understand the structure clearly.

 Q1.
 What are macromolecules?
 Give examples.